 A driver is usually only liable for an accident if he or she was at fault.
 In many cases, several drivers may be at fault to varying degrees.
 Whether or not you caused the accident, you should notify your insurance provider to start a claim.

 If the accident was not your fault, you may have a personal injury claim against the driver responsible.
 A successful personal injury suit will allow you to receive compensation for any medical expenses, property damage, lost wages, or pain and suffering that resulted from the injury.
 You should talk to an attorney to get help with your claim.

 Some car-related activities are treated as crimes, including many DUI-related offense.
 If a court finds you guilty of a crime, the punishments may vary depending on the seriousness of the charge.
 Penalties can include fines, jail or prison time, probation, counseling, and more.
 If you are questioned about any traffic crimes, you should contact an attorney.
 Check FindLaw for more information on Greenville criminal cases.

-Get a Free Legal Review After a Car Accident in Greenville
+Contact an Attorney After a Car Accident in Greenville

 Contact a qualified attorney.